-Apply Early!
-Students are advised to begin the process of admission six to eight weeks in advance of the term in which they plan to attend Cincinnati State, in order to facilitate transcript requests from other schools, financial aid processing, and advising.
-Some programs reach their capacity early requiring possible placement on a wait list.
+Apply early!
+Students are advised to begin the admission process at least six to eight weeks in advance of the term in which they plan to attend Cincinnati State, in order to facilitate the timely transfer of transcript(s) from other school(s), financial aid processing, and academic advising.
+Submitting applications according to the priority admission deadlines below ensures the application is processed in a timely manner.
+Some programs reach their capacity early requiring possible placement on a waitlist.